buddy/vault-plugin-secrets-engine-buddy/README.md

 ### Saving into variable

-To save the token into an environment variable, run:
+To save the token into an environment variable, run

 ```sh
 $ TOKEN=$(vault read -format=json buddy/creds/r1 | jq -r .data.token)